 Gibson and Epiphone

-So there you have our breakdown of just what the real differences are between Gibson guitars and their Epiphones siblings.
+So there you have my breakdown of just what the real differences are between Gibson guitars and their Epiphones siblings.
 That next time someone tells you that Epiphones are inferior, you’ll know that this often isn’t the case; they are just made to a different plan.
 And the next time somebody tells you that Gibsons are prohibitively expensive, you’ll know the truth behind that, too: it very much depends on which Gibsons you’re talking about.

 Is it better to get a top-end Epiphone over a lower-priced Gibson?
 Sure, if you like it more!
 But assess your budget and play a variety of guitars within that budget without going solely on superficial details like the name on the headstock or the country of manufacture.
 Let your ears and hands tell you what they prefer: they are far more trustworthy when it comes to choosing guitars!